 Regional // Regional: Festival Alliances across Australia and the Indo-Pacific

 Regional // Regional brings representatives from regional arts festivals and platforms across Australia and the Asia Pacific together to exchange insights from their respective regions, build long-term connections, and develop strategic initiatives and projects to jointly implement.
-After strategic engagements in Australia in 2021, we officially launched the program and the Alliance of 30 APAC and Australian festival directors in 2022.
+After strategic engagements in Australia in 2021, we officially launched the program and the Alliance of 30 Asia Pacific and Australian festival directors in 2022.

 Regional // Regional addresses barriers to international engagement for regionally and remote focused festivals and platforms.
-The three year initiative is designed to seed and support cross-cultural collaborations between Australia and the Indo-Pacific.
+The three-year initiative is designed to seed and support cross-cultural collaborations between Australia and the Indo-Pacific.
 The program promotes the sharing of insights, long-term connections and development of strategic initiatives, creative exchange and collaboration.

-The program will have direct impacts on arts and cultural activity, knowledge sharing, well-being, audience development and diversity outcomes in local regional and remote communities.
-Insights and emerging projects will be shared across Australia and the Indo-Pacific through public forums from 2023 and publishing, as well as in new festival co-productions.
+The program will have direct impacts on arts and cultural activity, audience development and diversity outcomes in local regional and remote communities.
+Regional // Regional will be a platform for developing collaborations and new projects for regional audiences both in Australia and the Indo-Pacific.

 Regional // Regional Alliance Participants